openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 #.
 At the end of the comment period, a candidate is approved if there are at
    least 5 (five) affirmative "yes" votes from current CCs, and zero "no" votes.

    #.
+For sponsored candidates, the sponsor themselves counts as an implicit
+      "yes" vote.

+   #.
 Candidates coming from an organization must have support from someone
       outside their organization.
 This can be done by having a sponsor from outside their organization, or by receiving at least one "yes" vote from